 How does The Next Chapter keep your information safe?

 All information you provide to The Next Chapter is stored as securely as possible.
 All paper forms and correspondence are kept in locked filing systems on our premises.
-All electronic records are stored securely and require password-protected authentication or using reputable service providers using industry-standard technology.
+All electronic records are stored securely using reputable service providers and industry-standard technology, and are password-protected.

 The transmission of information via the internet is never completely secure.
 Although we will endeavour to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email or electronically, including via the contact form and booking application on our website; any transmission is at your own risk.
 For this reason, we request that you do not send us emails or other forms of electronic communication containing sensitive information such as medical or health information.
 If we receive such an email, we may refer it to a counsellor or therapist if clinically appropriate.

 How long will The Next Chapter store your data for and how will it be disposed of?

 We will delete your telephone number, email address and any other contact details you have provided within 5 years of no contact or updates from you, except for the details we have to keep in our financial records.
 Emails and other forms of communication will be deleted when they are no longer required and in any event after 5 years.

 All information relating to room hire contracts and agreements will be deleted or destroyed 5 years after termination of the relevant contract or agreement.
 All information relating to The Moston Care Foundation’s funding for reduced-fee counselling will be destroyed or deleted 5 years after termination of the relevant client contract.